Accounting for Bills of Exchange

 Example 1: Bill Retained by Drawer, Bill Met

 In January 2019, Mr. A sold goods to Mr. B for $20,000 on credit.
 On the same day, Mr. A drew three months bills on Mr. B who accepted them and returned the same to Mr. A. The bill was for $20,000.
 On the due date, the bill is honored by Mr. B.

 Required: Pass journal entries in the books of Mr. A and Mr. B.

-Mr. X drew a bill of exchange on Y on same day for the same amount which was duly accepted by Y and returned to X On due date X presented the bill to Y who returned the bill dishonored.
+Mr. X drew a bill of exchange on Mr. Y on the same day for the same amount, which was duly accepted by Mr. Y and returned to Mr. X. On the due date, Mr. X presented the bill to Mr. Y, who returned the bill dishonored.

 Discounted Bill Dishonored

-Noting charges are paid by the holder of the bill which are ultimately recovered from the drawee.
-Now, if holder of the bill sues for the recovery of his amount, noting and protest would be strong legal evidence.
+Noting charges are paid by the holder of the bill and ultimately recovered from the drawee.
+Now, if a bill’s holder sues for the recovery of the amount, noting and protest would be strong legal evidence.

 Study Tip: Discounted and Endorsed Bill – A Contingent Liability: